-Visit the Career Center or Career Services Office
+Visit the College Career Services Office or College Career Center

-In the Strada-Gallup survey, nearly four in 10 students indicated that they’ve never visited their school’s career services office or used online career resources--and this includes more than a third of soon-to-be graduating seniors!
-Student survey respondents who do take advantage of a college’s career center, however, feel most prepared for the workforce.
+In the Strada-Gallup survey, nearly four in 10 students indicated that they’ve never visited the college career services office or used online career resources—and this included more than a third of soon-to-be-graduating seniors!
+Student survey respondents who do take advantage of the college career services office, however, feel most prepared for the workforce.

 At Edmit, we’re big fans of informed preparation (it’s at the heart of our college comparison tool, after all).
-So during the college comparison process, don’t stop at admissions and financial aid--take a look at the school’s career services offerings, too.
-Is there a dedicated career center or career services office?
+So during the college comparison process, don’t stop at admissions and financial aid—take a look at the school’s career services offerings, too.
+Is there a dedicated college career services office or college career center?
 What specific services do they offer?
 How do current students use the office?
 What services are available to alumni?
-Get a sense of the quality of the school’s career services offerings, and how you anticipate using them over the course of your time at college.
+Get a sense of the quality of the college career services offerings, and how you anticipate using them over the course of your time at college.
 When it comes to college and career satisfaction, your interactions with career services may turn out to be as important as your choice of major and/or your financial aid award.